christinec-dev/Golf_ScoreKeeper_JS/README.md

 # Golf Scorekeeper App

 This repository contains a fully-fledged, working Javascript Gold Scorekeeper Application that I did in my spare time.
-This app will allow you to enter players and their scores for 11 rounds, and then display it intabular form.
+This app will allow you to enter players and their scores for 11 rounds, and then display it in tabular form.

 This app was created by me on 2020/09/11 for practice purposes.